droshux/cardfinity/docs/ATOMS.md

 Written as `deal [count] [true?]`.
-The same as [take damage](/docs/ATOMS.md#take-damage) but removes from your opponent's deck instead of your deck and has positive scale instead of negative.
+The same as [take damage](/docs/ATOMS.md#take-damage) but removes from your opponent's deck instead of your deck.

+Normal damage costs `8` scale per point of damage dealt and true damage costs `10`.

 ### Heal